mhvue/project2/README.md

 <p align="center">
 <br><img src= "public/images/signUp.png" width = "400"></p>

-It's mobile friendly so take with you on go and you will *always be on time!*
+Mobile friendly and you will *always be on time!*

-Check it out here: _link here_
+Check it out here:

 ## Technologies used